-If you were looking for a physical metaphor for the rampant digitisation of every aspect of our lives, it would be hard to ignore the fact that Equinix’s newest Sydney based data centre facility was originally designed and used as a government paper store.
+If you were looking for a physical metaphor for the rampant digitization of every aspect of our lives, it would be hard to ignore the fact that Equinix’s newest Sydney based data center facility was originally designed and used as a government paper store.

 While, in essence the facility will still store huge amounts of data, internally the building has undergone an extreme overhaul.
 The volumes of paper once piled into archive boxes have made way for racks and racks of servers.
 Data still lines the walls and fills the floor space but not in the traditionally visible way.

 The evolution of ‘the cloud’ has enabled us to shift and store data like never before, but the Federal Government’s incoming $27.5bn National Broadband Network (NBN) will raise the bar, enabling Australians to exchange and utilize data in unprecedented sizes and speeds.

 Like the shift from paper to bytes, the acceleration of change is happening in blitzkrieg fashion and the leaps in technology adoption leave us reeling when we realize how far we have come in such a short space of time.